piotrekDo/planning/README.md

 ## Version Log

+- 2.0.1 Uncoupling tuck/driver and truck/tautliner is now possible.
 - 2.0.0 Spring security added.
 Login required to use application.
 - 1.0.1 Posting new drivers and trucks requires now carrier's SAP instead of carrier's ID.
 Plus minor fixes.
 - 1.0.0 Initial version introducing basic CRUD operations and coupling trucks with drivers and tautliners.